krtek4/presentations/functionnal_php/blog.md

 you can even start with tiny little steps and take your time to build up your expertise !

-In most of the case, having a "functional mindset" makes your code easier to reason with and automatically promotes common best practices like "Single Responsability Principle" and "Reusability".
+In most of the case, having a "functional mindset" makes your code easier to reason with and automatically promotes common best practices like "Single Responsibility Principle" and "Reusability".
 You even have a total absence of side effect for free if you write pure functions !

 Someone once said *Functional languages enforce what is simply "good code" in other languages.*